 Prior to this offering, there has been no public market for our ordinary shares.
-Consequently, the initial public offering price of our ordinary shares will be determined by negotiation among us, the selling shareholders and the representatives of the underwriters.
-Among the primary factors that will be considered in determining the public offering price are:
+Consequently, the initial public offering price of our ordinary shares was determined by negotiation among us, the selling shareholders and the representatives of the underwriters.
+The primary factors that were considered in determining the public offering price included:

 - · prevailing market conditions;

-- our results of operations in recent periods;
+- · our results of operations in recent periods;

 - the present stage of our development;

 - the market capitalizations and stages of development of other companies that we, the selling shareholders and the representatives of the underwriters believe to be comparable to our business; and

 - · estimates of our business potential.